YidaZhang0628/rstudiononrstudio/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rstudiononrstudio is to have a different string manipulation package
+The goal of rstudiononrstudio is to have a updated string manipulation package

 ## Installation